ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 We work hard to keep our prices as low and stable as possible, with the aim of only having to adjust them for inflation.
 So, prices are subject to change.
 As you pay in advance, you can and will never be charged retrospectively.

-If you want to add more mailboxes during an active licencing period, you will be charged the current price for these additional mailboxes for the remaining months of your license period only.
+If you wish to add additional mailboxes during an active license period, you will only be charged the current price for these additional mailboxes for the remaining months of your license period.

 ### 5.2.
 Trial version
 You may want to start with a 14-day trial license.